To study the preparation and analysis of pedigree chart.

 - Autosomal disorders

-- Sex-linked disorders are the ones which can be due to mutations in genes which might be connected with intercourse chromosomes i.e., both with X-chromosome or Y-chromosome.
+- Sex-linked disorders are the ones which can be due to mutations in genes which might be connected with sex chromosomes i.e., both with X-chromosome or Y-chromosome.

-- Any defective gene this is inherited through the intercourse chromosomes are taken into consideration to be intercourse-connected.
+- Any defective gene this is inherited through the sex chromosomes are taken into consideration to be intercourse-connected.
 Sex-connected issues are both dominant or recessive.

 - In dominant inheritance, the defective gene acquired from one of the mother and father is dominant and is able to causing disorder in the offspring even in the presence of a regular allele in the homologous pair this is obtained from the opposite parent.